MicrosoftLearning/AZ-104-MicrosoftAzureAdministrator/Instructions/Labs/LAB_09c-Implement_Azure_Kubernetes_Service.md

 In this lab, you will:

++ Task 1: Register the Microsoft.Kubernetes and Microsoft.KubernetesConfiguration resource providers.
-+ Task 1: Deploy an Azure Kubernetes Service cluster
++ Task 2: Deploy an Azure Kubernetes Service cluster
-+ Task 2: Deploy pods into the Azure Kubernetes Service cluster
++ Task 3: Deploy pods into the Azure Kubernetes Service cluster
-+ Task 3: Scale containerized workloads in the Azure Kubernetes service cluster
++ Task 4: Scale containerized workloads in the Azure Kubernetes service cluster

 ## Estimated timing: 40 minutes